andrewfenske/cssi-prework-javascript-intro-console/Readme.md

 ##String Interpretation
 So now  we know we can do math in the JavaScript console.
-The interpreter will react to pieces of text, too.
+The interpreter will react to pieces of text too.
 In programming bits of text are called "strings".

 ```
 >"my string"